MathClubISIB/mathclubisib.github.io/content/seminars/what_is.md

 - **Date and Time:** Sunday, 7th April 2024, 4:00 PM - 5:00 PM
 - **Venue:** 2nd Floor Auditorium, Academic Building

-## WI14: What Is Bennequin's Inequality?
+## WIGSL: What Is Bennequin's Inequality?

 - **Speaker:** Balarka Sen (B. Math, 2021)
 - **Abstract:** A contact structure on a 3-manifold is a nowhere-integrable plane field on the manifold.
 Of particular interest are contact structures which are "tight", in which case the geometry of the contact manifold is sufficiently complicated.
 We focus our discussion to a semi-local study of contact structures near embedded surfaces (possibly, with boundary) in the manifold.
 As a consequence, we deduce the Thurston-Bennequin inequality for Legendrian knots in tight contact manifolds.
 We discuss some modest applications, and time permitting, indicate several ambitious ones.